sandisz-d734m37/tea-sub-service/write_ups/work_log.md

 Final MVP endpoint: update subscription (specifically: cancel)
  - For the sake of time, my plan is to only give this endpoint the ability to update the subscription status between `active` and `inactive`

+I have a little more time.
+I'm gonna create an endpoint specifically returning a single subscription.